B1rby/Stack-Based-Buffer-Overflows/README.md

 - [Generating shellcode](https://github.com/B1rby/Stack-Based-Buffer-Overflows-on-Linux-x86/blob/Module-Questions/Generating%20Shellcode%20Section.md)
 - [Reverse shell](https://github.com/B1rby/Stack-Based-Buffer-Overflows-on-Linux-x86/blob/Module-Questions/Reverse%20shell.md)

-## Coming soon™
-Available on gitbook with a Return Oriented Programming module.

 ### Sources
 *A couple of images in the writeup that you have seen are providing from the HTB Academy website and the buffer images were modified by me for illustrate what I were doing*